sywuaa/SDOM-Snake/README.md

 tail.removeClass('snake');
 ```

-Then again we are use CSS to draw our snake.
+Then again we use CSS to draw our snake.
 ```CSS

 .snake {